Between 1p and £1: Can you set up such direct debit for your savings account?

 You can use these websites for small direct debits

 There are also websites that do all the work for you.
-Such services come with a lot of benefits such as automatic direct debits, secure payments, easy cancellation and set up, charity donations of your choice, direct debit guarantee against incorrect or fraudulent payments and more.
+Such services come with a lot of benefits such as automatic direct debits, secure payments, easy cancellation and set up, charity donations of your choice, direct debit guarantees against incorrect or fraudulent payments and more.

 Here websites that offer help with small direct debits for bank accounts: